Elisabeth Easther heads north to the township built by oil.

 Best playground: The playground at the park has everything you need to swing, slide and climb.

-Keen for a stroll: Ruakaka Pipeline Road Track is a 3km trail where you can enjoy back-of-the-dune access to the beach.
+is a 3km trail where you can enjoy back-of-the-dune access to the beach.
 Or check out the Ruakaka Estuary Walk, another beauty.

 But best of all, a section of Te Araroa passes through here, called the Bream Bay Walk, it's 27km from Marsden Point to Waipu, not too demanding track-wise but it does take about seven hours to complete so make sure you're properly prepared with food and gear.